KevinWang94/KevinWang94.github.io/_posts/2017-11-11-EasterIsland4.md

 is supposed to be absolutely beautiful.
 [This blogger](http://weekendblitz.com/bus-ride-andes-santiago-mendoza/)
 described it as "one of the most memorable parts of our trip and...a day of sites that were postcard-worthy."
-So we made sure to bus our tickets on the first day they became available, securing the top two seats on the upper level.
+So we made sure to buy our tickets on the first day they became available, securing the top two seats on the upper level.

 The bus station itself was less chaotic than we feared, given what we'd